 Qualification and course duration

 The programme will combine lectures, workshops and tutorials.
 Practicals will focus on the role of surrogate markers and emerging technologies in drug development e.g. pre-clinical discovery, first time in man studies, and early phase clinical trials in healthy volunteers and patients.
-Assessment is through short answer unseen exams, coursework, simulated grant applications and written clinical abstract as well as a small component with a short answer exam.
+Assessment is through short answer unseen examinations, coursework, presentations and written clinical abstract as well as a small component with a short answer examination.

 Course contact details